stefanofa/awesome/TOPICS.md

 *   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
 Open-source CLI that can be used in Headless mode to run async cloud agents or TUI mode as an in sync coding agent

-*   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - Framework for building agent-native applications with Generative UI, shared state, and human-in-the-loop workflows.
+*   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - The Stack Frontendstack for Agents.
+Connect to any agent framework & build Chat UI, Generative UI, Frontend Actions, Human-in-the-Loop and Shared State.
+React & Angular supported.

 *   [lobehub/lobehub](https://github.com/lobehub/lobehub) - The ultimate space for work and life — to find, build, and collaborate with agent teammates that grow with you.
 We are taking agent harness to the next level — enabling multi-agent collaboration, effortless agent team design, and introducing agents as the unit of work interaction.